-To evaluate how Bastrop's Building Block (B3) Code aligns with Bastrop's Comprehensive Plan (2016) and FLUM, we assessed the goals, policies, and vision outlined in these documents against the framework of the B3 Code.
+To evaluate how Bastrop's Building Block (B3) Code aligns with the 2016 Comprehensive Plan and Future Land Use Map (FLUM), we assessed the goals, policies, and vision outlined in these documents against the framework of the B3 Code.
 This analysis identifies areas of alignment, where the B3 Code supports the city's vision, as well as areas for improvement, where the code could better reflect community preferences through more traditional land uses and zoning strategies.
-While the B3 Code supports elements of the plan, such as prioritizing walkable, mixed-use neighborhoods and maintaining a sense of place, it also reveals areas for improvement.
+While the B3 Code supports elements of the Comprehensive Plan, such as prioritizing walkable, mixed-use neighborhoods and maintaining a sense of place, it also reveals areas for improvement.
 Specifically, incorporating more traditional land uses and zoning strategies could better reflect community preferences and provide a more balanced approach to future development.
 Below is a detailed breakdown of these alignments and gaps.